bblais/bblais.github.io-src/content/pages/presentations.md

 title: Presentations
 [TOC]

+# 2022

+* Blais, B.S., Gaier, E.,Xiao, S. *[Modeling amblyopia treatment responses through principles of synaptic plasticity]()*.
+May 2022.
+ARVO Conference.
+> The BCM principles of activity-dependent synaptic plasticity are sufficient to model the ocular dominance shifts underlying the development of and recovery from amblyopia.
+The importance of the dichoptic masks and contrast disparity levels on the efficacy of the binocular therapy model suggests that these parameters require precise refinement to optimize amblyopia recovery.

 # 2018

 * Blais, B.S., *[Your Lack of Imagination Can Kill You — But You Can Be Saved by Math](https://www.youtube.com/watch?v=3xAb3aVGVM0&t=2s)*.
 Feb 2018.
 TEDxBryantU.
 Full [list of videos for the event](https://www.youtube.com/user/TEDxTalks/search?query=TEDxBryantU).